The health sector and the

 The health sector is a field that is essential to everyone.
 Overall human longevity can be attributed to the health sector.
 Many breakthroughs in AIDS, smallpox, ebola, diabetes, cancer, and even various strains of COVID-19 has been initiated in the health sector.
 This section will focus on different impacts different aspects of the health sector have on our health.
 While it is imperative that we have a strong and effective health care system, there are many obstacles to development including ethics, environmental impacts, and more.
-The articles on these topics are not limited to those that have been listed.

 Well let me start of with a staggering fact: if the U.S. healthcare system were a country, it would rank 13th in the world for greenhouse gas emissions (Yale News).
 Within the U.S. the health sector contributes to 8% of the nation's greenhouse gases.
-This may not seem like a lot, but this 8% literally means many tons of greenhouse gases.
+This may not seem like a lot, but this 8% literally equates to many tons of greenhouse gases.
 What are some of the sources of the health sector's huge carbon footprint?
 Much of health machinery (such as MRIs and CT-scans) take huge amounts of energy to maintain and contribute directly to our carbon footprint.
 Isn't there also another obvious source?
 Hospitals, medical buildings, and laboratories all release tons of carbon from merely their general operations.

 Credible articles on the health sector and the carbon footprint: